License: public domain, Source: Biblioteka Cyfrowa Uniwersytetu Łódzkiego, License terms and conditions

 This is in Polish:

-"King killer I am, an exile and rich in crime;
+"King of assassins I am, an exile and rich in crime;

-Here I hid and ached, repenting for a deed of daring,
+Here I hid and pained myself, repenting of a daring deed,

-But lest the avenger of heaven should punish for the crime,
+But lest the avenger of heaven should punish the crime,

-Thee, Stanislaus, I beseech, whose crimson blood the stars of Olympus blush,
+Thee, Stanislaus, I beseech, whose purple blood the stars of Olympus blush,

-Be the advocate of the cause of him who implores thee."
+Be the advocate of the cause of him who begs thee.".

-The year 1839 proceeded d.
-In the year 1839, on the 21st of June, in the presence of witnesses, they proceeded to open the tomb under the frame, which the local tradition for centuries had called the tomb of King Bolesław the Bold.
+In the year 1839, on d.
+In the year 1839, in the presence of witnesses, they proceeded to open the tomb under the frame, which for centuries had been called the tomb of King Bolesław the Bold by local tradition.
 A skull, several bones and iron studs were found there, probably from a coffin, and under the skull a brass pin with traces of gilding still on it.
 From this it was inferred that the king must have been buried in pilgrim's clothing and that this pin was used to fasten his collar or coat under his neck.
 Afterwards, the tomb was walled up again with Bolesław's remains, and the pin was attached with a string to an official deed, written down at the time of the discovery and preserved in the church archives.

 Beside the grave stone in the church, close to the ancient round chapel, is a frame 1 cubit high, 19 inches in the middle, 3 cubits long, 10 inches, and 1 cubit deep, 13 inches.
 According to local tradition, it is said to date back to the time of Bolesław, and it is here that the king is said to have been buried, head to the church and feet to the cemetery.
 Two skulls and cross bones mark this frame.